-The meeting, which included delegates from Tanzania, Ireland, the USA and Scotland, outlined the primary task as evaluating and updating the Guideines covering Associate members in the light of lived experience.
+The meeting, which included delegates from Tanzania, Ireland, the USA and Scotland, outlined the primary task as evaluating and updating the Guideines covering Associates in the light of lived experience.
 At the end of three days, a new draft of the Guidelines for the Associate Movement was produced.
 This was seen as 'a work in progress'.

 Phyllis Rooney acted as Secretary to the meeting, which was described as 'hard, slogging work.

 Important questions were faced.
 "How do we maintain a balance between our primary vocation and our calling as MMM Associates?
 How do we keep a balance between the spiritual and the practical, between prayer and work as in the Rule of St. Benedict?"

 The question of creative partnership between Associates and MMM Sisters was also a topic of reflection.
 Could or should the Associates adopt a specific MMM mission, so that both might mutually benefit?

 Then there was the question of how the relationship between Associate MMMs in a particular country can be strengthened.
 Is there some way to become more of a 'community'?